syntax53/MMUD-Explorer/README.md

 -UP: added an "ability" column which will show the filtered ability value (won't show on compare window though)
 -UP: added a crits column to weapons and armor
 -UP: added an "average damage * 5" column to weapons
+-UP: you can now un-equip items from the weapons/armour tabs as well
 -UP: item/key references for rooms and textblocks expanded (requires database created with NMR v1.7+)
 -UP: when chests are listed as a source for an item the monsters that drop those chests will also be listed
 -UP: find best will now take AC/Enc ratio into account when stats are equal